thomasdamcevski/mod/README.md

 - Make sure you have conda, jupyter notebook
 - install pytorch, pandas, and transformers using pip
 - download model.pt from releases on github and put it in the same directory
-- Run all cells from the one labeled "Use this to load the pretrained model" downwards
+- Run the last 3 cells in jupyter notebook